dbilanoski/cheat-sheets/software-deployment-and-imaging/fog-project.md

 sudo ./installfog.sh
 ```

 3. Follow the textual configurator and insert desired values.
-Instalation options are described [here](https://docs.fogproject.org/en/latest/installation/install_fog_server.html)
+Installation options are described [here](https://docs.fogproject.org/en/latest/installation/install_fog_server.html)
-4. At some point, you will be directed to access the web gui to start the database installation do  that and follow the on-screen instructions.
+4. At some point, you will be directed to access the web GUI to start the database installation - do  that and follow the on-screen instructions.
 You will be prompted  to configure database password.

 On completion, you will be able to access your FOG server via http://your-fog-ip-address/fog/management.